 HAM, Winston.
 1178.
 Acting Corporal KEH.
 Mentioned in Despatches as a Lance-Corporal.
 Entitled to British War and Victory Medals.

 HAMEL-SMITH, Eugene Sidney.
 Private.
 Left Trinidad for UK 3/10/1917 with 10th Caribbean Merchants and Planters Contingent.
 Brothers Lionel Hamel-Smith, 14th Contingent served with King's Royal Rifles and Arnold Harcourt Hamel-Smith, 1st Contingent served as a Second Lieutenant, 5th Battalion, Royal Berkshire Regiment before transferring to the RAF.
-Eugene died in Trinidad.
+Eugene died in Trinidad with no medal entitlement recorded as likely not to have served overseas.

 HAMILTON, George.
 Honourable.
-Captain commanded 2nd Troop 'B' Squadron (British American) King's Colonials in 1903 and then as a Major from 22/01/1906 commanded 'C' Squadron (British American).
+Captain commanded 2nd Troop, 'B' Squadron (British American) King's Colonials in 1903 and then as a Major from 22/01/1906 commanded 'C' Squadron (British American).
 Commanded KEH contingent on Coronation Day 1911 and awarded the 1911 Coronation Medal.
-Lieutenant Colonel Hamilton first conceived of the formation of the King’s Colonials and joined upon its formation in 1901 and although having retired in 1912, he served extra-regimentally during the Great War (Photograph shown in Figures 1 and 4 and portrait photograph Figure 71).
+Lieutenant Colonel Hamilton first conceived of the formation of the King’s Colonials and joined upon its formation in 1901.
+Although having retired in 1912, he served extra-regimentally during the Great War (Photograph shown in Figures 1, 4 and portrait Figure 71).

 HAMMOND, Herbert G. 1469.
 Private.
 Commissioned as a Second Lieutenant, Royal Field Artillery 9/11/1917.
 Entitled to British War and Victory Medals.